 Once cardiovascular technologists and technicians become certified, they must meet continuing education requirements as outlined by their certifying agency.
 Each certification has its own qualification requirements.

 Cardiovascular Tech Specialties

 Upon completion of cardiovascular tech training, many professionals choose a focus or specialty.
-An employee who is certified in a specialty may experience increased job prospects due to their additional training.
+An employee who is certified in a specialty may be able to compete better in the job market due to their additional training.
 Specialties within this field, as noted by the BLS, include:

 - Cardiology Technologists: These professionals focus their efforts on medical imaging of the heart.
 According to the BLS, they may also do invasive procedures, such as inserting catheters, in addition to using diagnostic imaging equipment.

 - Vascular Technologists: Vascular technologists use diagnostic imaging to assist physicians in diagnosing blood flow disorders.